 Join us for special Animal Adventures at the Zoo!
 These drop-in educational programs are FREE with paid admission and open to all ages.
 Through games, puppet shows, activities, and crafts, participants will learn about the husbandry, behavior, adaptations, and ecology of different animals.
 Activities take 15-20 minutes to complete.
-Locations vary so look on the Creature Encounter Chalkboard and listen for shuttle announcements for locations and show times on day of visit.
+Locations vary, so look on the Creature Encounter and Penguin Coast chalkboards and listen for shuttle announcements for locations and show times on day of visit.
 Programs are scheduled between 10:00am and 2:00pm Tuesdays - Fridays.

-- Migratory Birds (September 9-12) — Where do migratory birds go and what drives them to leave their northern breeding grounds?
-Investigate these and other questions about the amazing natural phenomenon that is bird migration.
+Migratory Birds (May 5-10) – Where do migratory birds go and what drives them to leave their southern feeding grounds?
+Learn the answers to these and other questions about the amazing natural phenomenon that is bird migration.

-- Endangered Species (October 28-31) – Learn why so many plants and animals are endangered and the ways we can all help stem the tides of extinction.
+Endangered Species (May 12- 17) – Learn about why so many plants and animals are endangered and how we can help.

-- Animal Defenses (November 18-21) – Poison, teeth, and quills, OH MY!
-Dig deeper into this subject to unearth how these and similar adaptations enable animals to defend themselves against predators!
+Animal Defense (May 19-24) – Poison, teeth, and quills!
+Dig deeper into this subject to unearth how these and similar adaptations enable animals to defend themselves against predators.